Living the Great Commandment and the Great Commission unto Fullness: To Love God, Love People, Preach the Gospel of the Kingdom, and Make Disciples.

-The mission of Christ is demonstrated through the ekklesia* by an integrated, four-fold mandate: 1.
+The Kingdom Mission of Christ is demonstrated through the ekklesia* by an integrated, four-fold mandate: 1.
 Raising up passionate worshipers., 2.
 Building genuine relationships., 3.
 Discipleship** for real life., and 4.
 Impacting the world.
 Our King is looking for hearts that say “yes” to Him in radical obedience no matter the cost.
 We will give Him our all for the sake of the call.

 Cultivating a culture based in the nature and empowerment of Christ:

 - Being a people healed, delivered, and filled.

 - Being a people that walk in honesty, humility, and hunger.